 At Salem, Dr. Rushing has taught every course in the philosophy curriculum.
 Although she says it has been challenging, she feels the experience is an excellent source of intellectual growth.
 Her specialty is metaphysics but she has had to develop and teach courses in Logic, Ethics, the History of Philosophy, Philosophy of Religion, Epistemology (e.g., “Modes of Knowing”), Process Philosophy, Existentialism, Business Ethics, Mysticism, Spirituality, Philosophy through Film, the Philosophy of Star Trek, the Philosophy of the Paranormal and, of course, the Philosophy of the Harry Potter novels.
-When she’s not teaching, she serves as the faculty sponsor of the Catholic Student Association and she has also been involved in several community organizations including the Secular Franciscans, The Center of Life Enrichment, Fur-ever Friends, PETA, the Fund for Animals, and Beyond War.
+When she’s not teaching, she has been involved in several community organizations including the Secular Franciscans, The Center of Life Enrichment, Fur-ever Friends, PETA, the Fund for Animals, and Beyond War.

 Dr. Rushing is an animal lover, and more specifically a dog lover.
 She became a dog lover after adopting her first dog, Jadzia Dax.
 She strongly believes that a quote by Josh Billing is true: “A dog is the only animal on earth that will love you more than he loves himself.”
 She currently has two male chihuahuas and a tortoise-shell cat that brighten her day when she comes home because they are so excited to see her.
 She loves spending time with her animals, but she also enjoys listening to classical music, contra dancing, playing music on a concertina, harmonica and psaltery, reading the Harry Potter series or historical fiction, watching TV dramas, and hanging out with her friends.

 Inspirational Quote: “Being is, and cannot not be.”~Parmenides